Japoma Stadium

 The Japoma Stadium is a 50,000-capacity all-seater multi-purpose stadium in Douala, Cameroon.
 It is part of a sports complex that also consists of an indoor arena for basketball, handball, futsal and volleyball, tennis courts and an 8-lane Olympic-size swimming pool, as well as conference and commercial centres, a hotel and a parking lot.
 The stadium also has an athletic track.

-The Japoma Stadium costed around $232 million, with 85% of the project financed by Turkish Türk Eximbank.
+The Japoma Stadium cost around $232 million, with 85% of the project financed by Turkish Türk Eximbank.

 It hosted some matches of the 2021 Africa Cup of Nations.
 It also hosted the 2024 African Championships in Athletics.